agiledigital/poet-slack-bot/README.md

  <img width="500" alt="addhubotconfiguration" src="https://cloud.githubusercontent.com/assets/20938140/25310179/0566bac4-2822-11e7-98c7-53d3b162f452.jpg">

 Now you can invite the bot to the channel you want, but the bot is inactive and cannot speak at the moment.
-Follow the steps below to make it alive!
+Follow the next steps to make it alive!

+#### Set up a database to store questions
+1. To host PSQL on local host (required to do only the first time) `docker run -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=password -d postgres`

+2. Then start the postgres before running POET
+`docker start postgres`

+3. To alter the database
+`docker exec -it postgres bash`

+4. To enter psql using -U postgres
+`psql -U postgres`

+5. To create a database
+`postgres=# CREATE DATABASE database_name_here`

+6. To create a user
+`postgres=# Create USER WITH PASSWORD 'user_password_here`

+7. To set or change the owner of the database `postgres=# ALTER DATABASE database_name_here OWNER TO user_name_here'`

+#### Import POET to LUIS

+This part is for people who want to develop future features based on POET.
+If you just want to try the current features of POET, please skip it.

+Import POET into [LUIS](https://www.luis.ai/home/index) and train it.
+A good tutorial can be found on [LUIS's homepage](https://www.luis.ai/home/index).

 ### Configuration
 ---